-There are hundreds of opportunities to choose from, whether it’s the classic Christmas food and beverages at German Christmas Markets, the wonderful chocolate on offer at Belgian Christmas Markets or the beautiful festive decor of Christmas markets in France.
+There are hundreds of opportunities to choose from, whether it’s the classic Christmas food and beverages at German Christmas Markets, maybe the oldest Christmas Market in Europe in Nuremberg, or perhaps the wonderful chocolate on offer at Belgian Christmas Markets or even the beautiful festive decor of Christmas markets in France.

-But many of the best European Christmas destinations become extremely busy and often have most expensive (Flights to Strasbourg, Berlin or Munich can be two or three times the normal price from the UK).
+But many of the best European Christmas destinations become extremely busy and often have the most expensive flights and accommodation during December.
+(Flights to Strasbourg, Berlin or Munich can be two or three times the normal price from the UK).

 In the UK?
 Check out the best UK Christmas Markets to visit.